 Turning Red tells the story of Meilin, whose onset of puberty triggers a family enchantment turning her into a giant red panda, though things turn really outrageous when her parents are able to afford comfortably living in the 416 area code on seemingly a single income.

-Directed and co-writer Domee Shi explains the idea for the film’s truly mind-blowing related premise.
+Directed and co-writer Domee Shi explains the idea for the film’s truly mind-blowing real estate related premise.
 “I wanted to explore a girls’ coming-of-age story in a way that felt heightened, but relatable,” says Shi.
-“But the red panda concept wasn’t quite out there enough, so to really push the boundaries of magical realism I had Meilin and her parents live right downtown, as opposed to commuting four hours every day in bumper to bumper from Brampton or even Scarborough.”
+“But the red panda concept wasn’t quite out there enough, so to really push the boundaries of magical realism I had Meilin and her parents live right downtown, as opposed to commuting four hours every day in bumper to bumper traffic from Brampton or even Scarborough.”

 “Only in a Pixar animated film could I tell the utterly far-fetched story of owning a fully-detached home with TTC streetcar tracks right outside the front door,” Shi added.

-While the film expounds a fanciful backstory of the women in Meilin’s family, and their mystical connection to the red panda serving as a metaphor for menstruation, it makes the daring choice to include zero backstory whatsoever about an inheritance that allows her parents to afford their two-story home within the limits.
+While the film expounds a fanciful backstory of the women in Meilin’s family, and their mystical connection to the red panda serving as a metaphor for menstruation, it makes the daring choice to include zero backstory whatsoever about an inheritance that allows her parents to afford their two-story home within the city limits.

 Not only does Turning Red depict Meilin transforming into a giant red panda any time her emotions get out of control, it careens further into the surreal by never once depicting her walking up 4 flights of stairs to a cramped apartment, facing the threat of renoviction from an unscrupulous landlord, or missing the last Go Train out to Mississauga.